 “We’re happy to make it more accessible and inviting to the public,” agreed Stuart.

 The Fox Hill Preserve work was suggested to Henry and Stuart by Heather Gracie, the mother of a fellow troop member and a former Raritan Headwaters trustee, after they expressed interest in working for an environmental or conservation organization.

-The brothers liked the idea, so they followed up with George Schaberg, our land projects manager, who gave them a list of projects that needed to be done.
+The brothers liked the idea, so they followed up with Raritan Headwaters, and were given a list of projects that needed to be done.